Palazzo Parking Valet, Self Parking , Map & Fees

 There are separate pick-up locations when you’re ready to retrieve your car from the valet.
 This is a designated area that’s underground at the Palazzo, but don’t worry.
 It’s easy to access and offers plenty of comfort and amenities while you’re waiting for your car to arrive.

-Both the Palazzo and the Venetian Las Vegas offer charging stations and parking for electric vehicles.
+The Palazzo offers EV charging stations and parking for electric vehicles.
 At the Palazzo, there are three Teslas and two banks of GE chargers in the limo and valet parking area.

 If you’d rather self-park, there is one charging station next to the employment center, which is on level P2.
 There are also three GE charging stations on level P4.